Syrians vote in election certain to give Assad new mandate - WTMJ

 Associated Press

-DAMASCUS, Syria (AP) — Syrians in government-held areas of the war-torn country headed to polling stations early Wednesday to vote in a presidential election set to give President Bashar Assad a fourth seven-year term.
+DAMASCUS, Syria (AP) — Syrians in government-held areas of the war-torn country headed to polling stations on Wednesday to vote in a presidential election guaranteed to give President Bashar Assad a fourth seven-year term.

-The vote is the second presidential election since the country’s conflict began 10 years ago and has been dismissed as a sham by the opposition and Western countries.
-Two other candidates are running for the country’s top post, which has been held by members of the Assad family for five decades.
+The vote is the second presidential election since the country’s conflict began 10 years ago and has been dismissed as a sham by the opposition and Western countries, including the United States.
+The post has been held by members of the Assad family for five decades.

+Assad blasted countries that have dismissed the vote as illegitimate, saying most of those nations “have colonial history” and “we as a state are not concerned about such statements.”

+He spoke Wednesday morning after casting his ballot in the Damascus suburb of Douma.
+The area was one of the main rebel strongholds in the country until it was retaken by government forces in 2018.
+It was the scene of an alleged poison gas attack in April 2018 that triggered strikes by the U.S., Britain and France.

+The 55-year-old Assad arrived at the polling station with his wife, Asma, driving his own car.

+Assad has been in power since 2000, when he took over from his father Hafez, who ruled before that for 30 years.
+Despite the war, which seemed at one point to threaten his rule, Assad remained in power supported by regional powerhouse Iran and Russia, which sent in military advisers and air power to push back the armed opposition.

-They are little known figures, Abdullah Salloum Abdullah and Mahmoud Ahmad Marie.
-But competition with Assad is largely seen as symbolic.
+Two other little known figures, Abdullah Salloum Abdullah and Mahmoud Ahmad Marie, are also running for the country’s top post.
+But competition with Assad is largely seen as symbolic in a country where election results are known in advance.

-Starting at 7 a.m., thousands began arriving at polling stations in Damascus, where streets have been decorated with giant posters of Assad and banners praising his rule.
-Few posters of the two other candidates appeared in the streets.

-“We choose the future.
-We choose Bashar Assad,” read one of many banners raised in the capital Damascus.

 No vote will be held in northeast Syria, which is controlled by U.S.-backed Kurdish-led fighters, or in the northwestern province of Idlib that is the last major rebel stronghold in the country.